30 Apr The magic of doing $10,000 per hour work

 While this boss was indeed a polymath, he had only worked in the company’s investing function.
 But his $10,000 hour skill was knowing just enough about each function and distilling complex issues into simple questions.

 The trickiest part about $10,000/hour work is that the actual nature of the work itself is elusive.
-It’s akin to the way I once heard pornography described:
+It’s akin to identifying good modern art: